Steady state diagram of interacting fermionic atoms coupled to dissipative cavities: Introduction

 In this work, we compute the steady state phase diagram for interacting fermionic atoms confined to optical lattices and transversely coupled to the field of a dissipative optical cavity over a wide range of parameters.
-We employ an approach based on the many-body adiabatic elimination method that takes into account the quantum fluctuations which was originally developed for bosonic atoms \cite{BezvershenkoRosch2021}.
-This approach goes beyond the mean-field treatment of the cavity field.
+In particular, we focus on the case of low fillings and on the commensurate half filling case.
+We employ a commonly used mean-field approach and additionally, the many-body adiabatic elimination method that takes into account the quantum fluctuations of the atoms-cavity coupling.
+This approach was originally developed for bosonic atoms \cite{BezvershenkoRosch2021} in order to capture the mixed state character of the atomic steady states naturally occurring in the presence of dissipation, when the cavity field fluctuations are taken into account.
 We compare the findings of the two approaches and point out similarities and differences in the properties of the steady state diagram.
-Our work here complements the investigation of Ref.~\cite{TolleHalati2024} in which we focused on the existence of a fluctuation-induced bistability.
+Our work here complements the investigation of Ref.~\cite{TolleHalati2024} in which we focused on the existence of a fluctuation-induced bistability at low filling.
+We briefly summarize the previous findings of the fluctuation induced bistability at low filling of Ref.~\cite{TolleHalati2024} for completeness in Sec.~\ref{sec:fluctuation_induced_bistability}.
 Additionally to the previous work, we analyze in detail the self-organization transition and the cavity induced cooling due to many-body resonances.
 We derive analytical formulas for the critical coupling in different regimes.
-We summarize also the findings of the fluctuation induced bistability at low filling of Ref.~\cite{TolleHalati2024} for completeness and give additional details.
-Going beyond the previous work, we analyze the self-organization transition at half filling, which shows a bistability which is already present in the zero-temperature mean-field approach and thus, has a very different character than the fluctuation-induced bistability present at low filling.
+Further, we analyze the self-organization transition at half filling a case not considered in the previous work.
+For the commensurate half-filling case the transition exhibits a bistability analog to the optical bistability \cite{RitschEsslinger2013}, which has a very different character than the fluctuation-induced bistability present at low filling.
+We uncover that the bistability at half filling is already present in the zero-temperature mean-field approach.
+However, we show that important deviations occur when fluctuations are included, in particular, when the cavity energy scales dominate.